gmawdo/gmawdo/background.md

 - Pharmaceutical Integrity: Vaccines must be transported within strict temperature ranges.
 This technology can prove, with certainty, that a shipment has never exceeded safe temperature limits, eliminating risks and ensuring compliance.
 - Supply Chain Transparency: Whether tracking high-value goods, digital assets, or raw materials, our platform ensures that every transformation, movement, and interaction is provable and auditable.
 - Secure by Design: Providing complete silicon chip design traceability.
 This includes tracking who worked on the designs, what they created, changed, and viewed, as well as their role within a structured design team.
 It also covers referenced sub-designs, ensuring full design provenance and accountability.
-- Geospatial Object Identification & Traceability: My technology enables the identification of man-made objects in the natural landscape and provides traceability of key transformations that led to the coordinates of identified “issues.”
+- Geospatial Object Identification & Traceability: A Eigenvector based AI tech that enables the identification of man-made objects in the natural landscape and provides traceability of key transformations that led to the coordinates of identified “issues.”
   - *Example 1*: Detecting vegetation encroaching on power lines to prevent outages and wildfires.
   - *Example 2*: Identifying military objects in unexpected locations to enhance situational awareness and security.

 What This Enables
 - Origins & Provenance: Where did this come from?
 What data or materials contributed to its creation?
 What were the sources of raw materials used?